CSCfi/csc-user-guide/docs/apps/gdal.md

 gdalinfo /vsiswift/<name_of_your_bucket>/<name_of_your_file>
 ```

 The export commands are needed because GDAL is looking for different environment variables than what allas-conf is writing.
-These commands need to be given each time you start working with Puhti-rhel8, because the token is valid for 8 hours.
+These commands need to be given each time you start working with Puhti, because the token is valid for 8 hours.
 Inside batchjobs use [allas-conf -k](../data/Allas/allas_batchjobs.md).

 __S3.__
-Set up the connection in Puhti-rhel8 and then read the files with [vsis3-driver](https://gdal.org/user/virtual_file_systems.html#vsis3-aws-s3-files-random-reading):
+Set up the connection in Puhti and then read the files with [vsis3-driver](https://gdal.org/user/virtual_file_systems.html#vsis3-aws-s3-files-random-reading):
 ```
 module load allas
 allas-conf --mode s3cmd